Day 380: Jordan/Israel and the Dreaded Border Crossing!

 13. And finally…you’ll arrive at the coveted counter.
 Just pray you get a nice official, because most of them seemed very stern, intensely interrogating each person before allowing (or not allowing) them through.
 We were fortunate enough to get a young friendly female who actually smiled when she saw me.
 She asked if I was Indian and said I looked just like her best friend!
 I asked if her best friend was nice, and she laughed, and said yes.
 She then smiled at the kids, asked a few questions, and got excited when we explained that we were traveling with our kids for a year.
 She thought that was really neat and proceeded to wave us right through.
 We were shocked but very thankful.
 Don’t expect it to be this easy though.
 Judging from other’s interactions, this was not a typical experience.

-And finally, you’re though.
+And finally, you’re through.
 You’ve made it to the other side.
 Now you have the daunting task of trying to find your luggage.
 This was not easy either, as you’re let into a very large room with suitcases scattered haphazardly everywhere!
 But we eventually found our bags, cleared security once more, and exited.

 Now on to the next adventure…exchanging money.
 You will most likely get ripped off, as the money exchange counter may conveniently (or more likely inconveniently) be closed.
 Paying with alternative currencies for transportation into the city is permitted, however, the exchange fee you are charged is crazy (and wrong).
 If you want to get into the city, however, you really have no other choice but to pay the exorbitant pricing.